BMI (Body Mass Index) Calculation

 BMI is the ratio between your weight and your height squared.
-It's the most used indicator in the world to evaluate body size.
-Simple, fast, but to be interpreted with perspective.
+It's the most widely used indicator in the world to evaluate body size.
+Simple, fast, but should be interpreted with perspective.

 FoodCraft creates personalized meal plans to help you reach and maintain a healthy weight.